-We’re constantly on our phones (an average of 86 times daily), and outside of getting sucked in, hurting our sleep, and causing children to become empathetic, there are lasting effects on the brain as well.
+We’re constantly on our phones (an average of 86 times daily).
+Outside of getting sucked in, hurting our sleep, causing analysis paralysis, and making children more empathetic, there are lasting effects on the brain as well.
 Time for a digital detox.

 Let’s do this together, and follow our 7-Day Digital Detox created by two engineers researching for a solution.

 I recently read about an engineering team at Intel who implemented “email-free” Fridays to promote face-to-face meetings, or at the minimum, phone calls.
 It got me thinking about my last corporate job.

 The company is family-owned with only a few hundred at their Minnesotan headquarters.
 Still, I realized that there were people I had never met and only knew through email – despite being in and out of that office for the better part of a decade.

 Even outside of the office, email, social media, and Google habits take over my life.
 Sometimes I feel like I can’t get started with my work if my computer desktop is messy.
 Or, I spend 30-minutes in bed every morning mindlessly trolling Instagram when I could have already finished a workout/meditation/made my apple cider vinegar tea/done anything remotely productive.

 Plus, I can feel the weight of my 10,000 unorganized, not-backed-up phone images on my shoulders.
 Does anyone else feel this way?
 It was time to conduct a digital detox and spend some time unplugged.